sighupio/fury-getting-started/fury-on-vms/README.md

 This step-by-step tutorial helps you deploy a full Kubernetes Fury Cluster on VMS.

-This tutorial covers the following steps:

-1. List all the prerequistes
-2. Download the latest `furyctl` CLI.
-3. Install the cluster using `furyctl` CLI.
-4. Explore some features of the distribution.
-5. Teardown the environment.

 > ☁️ If you prefer trying Fury in a cloud environment, check out the [Fury on EKS](../fury-on-eks) tutorial.

 The goal of this tutorial is to introduce you to the main concepts of KFD and how to work with its tooling.